eye health

 Posted in Dry Eyes, Eye Blog, Fluctuating Vision, Medical, Surgery

-What can patients expect from cataract surgery?
-Introducing “My Cataract Surgery: A Patient Perspective”, our newest video to help people who wonder what cataract surgery is like.
 Are you thinking about cataract surgery?
-Teryl describes what to expect from cataract surgery; her experience throughout the process, what made her choose to have surgery, what the… Read More
+We spoke to a patient, Teryl, who tells a little about what cataract surgery has done for her.
+Teryl describes what to expect from cataract surgery; her experience throughout the process, what made her choose to have surgery, what the testing, evaluation, and surgery were like, what she could… Read More